What the customer journey is?

 - unmanaged or earned, if they are touchpoints over which the company has no control.

-Why analyze the customer journey?
+Why should we analyse the customer journey?

-Customer journey in the jewelry industry
+The customer journey in the jewelry industry

 Furthermore, the birth and development of the Internet have made customers more demanding, as they are able to search and find a large amount of product information.
-The same expectations of customers have therefore evolved, leading consumers to seek increasingly engaging, personalized and satisfying experiences that companies must be able to offer by building a customer journey characterized by online and offline touchpoints.
+The same expectations of customers have therefore evolved, leading consumers to seek increasingly engaging, customized and satisfying experiences that companies must be able to offer by building a customer journey characterized by both online and offline touchpoints.

 The role of photography in the customer journey

-Following the rise of digital touchpoints, product photography has taken on an increasingly important role as the photo has become the means of evaluating the product and attracting the interest of the potential customer.
+Following the rise of digital touchpoints, product’s photography has taken on an increasingly important role as the photo has become the means of evaluating the product and attracting the interest of the potential customer.

 In the past, photography in the jewelry industry was of two types: